↑

 Cottage Cheese Toast With Scallion Eggs And Crispy Shallots

-Cooking the scallions with the egg adds a subtle oniony flavor, and sprinkling the raw scallion on top adds freshness and crunch!
+Cooking the scallions with the egg adds a subtle oniony flavor, and sprinkling the raw scallions on top adds freshness and crunch.
+Crispy shallots take this to the next level.
+I have a step-by-step video on Instagram where you can also get the recipe.

 • 1 slice of toasted Ezekiel bread (80 calories, 4 grams protein, 3 grams fiber)